PennyLaneAI/qml/whatisqml.rst

    :property="og:description": Learn what quantum machine learning is, and the key ideas and technology underpinnning it.
    :property="og:image": https://pennylane.ai/qml/_static/whatisqml/gpu_to_qpu.png

-Quantum machine learning investigates the **consequences of using quantum computers for machine learning**.
+Quantum machine learning is a research area that investigates the **consequences of using quantum computers for machine learning**.

 For example, we might want to find out whether quantum computers can speed up the time it takes to train or evaluate a machine learning model, or whether using quantum information